Hindu Practices Flashcards

 'Just try to learn the truth by approaching a spiritual master' - B.G

-Analogies of Guru’s
+Analogies of guru's

-The analogy of the diver in the ocean
+The analogy of a doctor The analogy of the diver in the ocean

 Where do Hindus go on pilgrimage?

-The Himalayan mountains
+River Ganges The Himalayan mountains Ayodhya Ram Mandir

-Importance of Pilgrimage
+Importance of pilgrimage

 Story for pilgrimage